USS Kearsarge (BB-5): Great White Fleet

-Kearsarge departed Albany, Western Australia, on 18 September for ports in the Philippine Islands, Japan, China, and Ceylon before transiting the Suez Canal.
-The fleet split at Port Said, with Kearsarge leaving on 10 January 1909 for Malta, and arriving in Algiers on 24 January, before reforming with the fleet at Gibraltar on 1 February.
-She returned to Hampton Roads on 22 February, and was inspected by U.S. President Theodore Roosevelt.
+The battleships departed Albany, Western Australia, on 18 September to visit Manila, the Philippine Islands, where an outbreak of cholera kept the crews from going ashore.
+The Second Squadron split from the rest of the fleet and proceeded to Yokohama, Japan, in October despite being struck by a typhoon enroute.
+The squadron then made for Amoy (now Xiamen), China, before rejoining the First Squadron for gunnery practice in November.
+Sir Thomas Lipton entertained the men with tea during their sojourn in Colombo, Ceylon (now Sril Lanka), in late December.
+The fleet transiting the Suez Canal the following month and split at Port Said, Egypt, with Kearsarge leaving on 10 January 1909 for Malta, and arriving in Algiers on 24 January, before reforming with the fleet at Gibraltar on 1 February.
+She arrived back at Hampton Roads on 22 February, and was inspected by Roosevelt.